Jsfasdf250/ohno-OSM/ohno.md

 ... someone imports outdated landuse.

 ... someone maps a school as a node, but the recreation ground as an area.

+... someone converts a turn restriction to a multipolygon.

+... someone adds redundant nodes on a straight way.

+... a node is moved halfway around the world.

+... the coordinates stored in OSM lose one bit of precision.

+... someone uses `addr:place` and `addr:street`.

+... iD gets stuck in one position.

+... one of your changesets is downvoted on OSMCha.

+... someone wipes a bay off the map.